carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl8.rst

 .. code-block:: c++

-   std::vector<DIScope *> LexicalBlocks;
+   std::vector<MDScope *> LexicalBlocks;
-   std::map<const PrototypeAST *, DIScope> FnScopeMap;
+   std::map<const PrototypeAST *, MDScope *> FnScopeMap;

-and keep a map of each function to the scope that it represents (a DISubprogram is also a DIScope).
+and keep a map of each function to the scope that it represents (an MDSubprogram is also an MDScope).

 Then we make sure to: